 E10 is a common blended fuel produced by blending up to 10 per cent ethanol with gasoline.

-Under section 1.18 of the National Greenhouse and Energy Reporting (Measurement) Determination 2008 a blended fuel is a fuel that is a blend of fossil and biogenic carbon fuels.
+National Greenhouse and Energy Reporting (Measurement) Determination 2008 (NGER Measurement Determination) a blended fuel is a fuel that is a blend of fossil and biogenic carbon fuels.
 For example, E10 is a blend of gasoline (fossil fuel) and up to 10 per cent ethanol (biogenic carbon fuel).

 E10 is not a listed fuel type under the NGER Regulations, therefore E10 is not reported in EERS.
 Rather, when E10 is consumed the components that make up E10 need to be reported.

 A facility purchases 10,000 litres of E10 for use in a transport facility.
-Using the product specifications provided by the manufacturer, it is determined that the E10 is made up of 7 per cent ethanol and 93 per cent gasoline.
+Using the product specifications provided by the manufacturer, it is determined that the E10 is made up of 7% ethanol and 93% gasoline.